Besides scheduling and time tracking functionality, Planday offers you a way to easily manage vacation periods for your employees.

 As an example, if an employee is usually scheduled to work 3 days per week, but would like to have a vacation for a full week, you should make sure that only 3 vacation days are deducted (for the days they would have otherwise worked).

-- a quick way to handle your employee's scheduled shifts, if any are overlapping with the vacation period.
+a quick way to handle your employee's scheduled shifts, if any are overlapping with the vacation period, and create cover shifts to cover your schedule for this period.

-When you approve or deny the request, your employee will be notified and the requested period will be marked as Vacation in your Schedule.
+When you approve or deny the request, your employee will be notified and the requested period will be marked in your Schedule.

 Here's a quick guide for managing vacation requests: